NathanDWalsh/els/README.md

 ELS (Extract-Load-Spec): versatile tool for loading data.

+Some features:

 - cli
 - python library for pandas integration
+- supports non-contextual transformations
-- optional yaml configurations to save and share transformations
+- supports yaml configurations to save and share transformations
-- cross-platform tested
+- tested on Linux, Windows, and MacOS
+- small to meduim data friendly
+- design focus on ease-of-use and flexibility

 ## Install